Characters: Pokémon Protagonists and Rivals

 - Previous Player-Character Cameo: In Generations II, IV and V.

 - Red Oni, Blue Oni: Irony time, Blue Oni to Blue's Red.

 - In the games, Pikachu.
 High leveled Pokémon used by a trainer in Gen II and in the remakes it is still the highest leveled Pokémon you can battle in a trainer battle in the entire franchise.
-Going with the below, he also has all three fully-evolved Kanto starters, which (except for the Squirtle line) serve as his Signature Mon in other adaptations.
+Going with the below, he also has all three fully-evolved Kanto starters, which (except for the Squirtle line) serve as his Weapon of Choice in other adaptations.